Nilpotent operators and weighted projective lines

-\begin{proposition} For each module $M$ in $\nilop{p}$ there exists a bundle $E$ such that $\Phi(E)$ is isomorphic to $M$. \end{proposition}
+\begin{proposition} For each module $M$ in $\nilop{p}$ there exists a bundle $X$ such that $\Phi(X)$ is isomorphic to $M$. \end{proposition}

 \begin{proof} We argue by induction on the (finite) dimension $n$ of $M$.
 If $n=0$, the assertion is evident.
 So assume that $n>0$.
 Then we obtain an exact sequence $0\ra M' \ra M \ra S \ra 0$ in $\mmod\ulPp$, where $S$ is simple and $M'$ belongs to $\nilop{p}$.
-Invoking Lemma~\ref{lemma:simple} we obtain a commutative diagram in $\mod\ulPp$ with exact rows and columns
+Invoking Lemma~\ref{lemma:simple} we obtain an Auslander bundle $E=E(L)$ and a commutative diagram in $\mod\ulPp$ with exact rows and columns

-Since $\Phi(L)$ is projective the sequence $\mu$ splits yielding $\bar{M}=M'\oplus\Phi(L)$.
+Since $\Phi L$ is projective the sequence $\mu$ splits yielding $\overline{M}=M'\oplus\Phi(L)$.
 By induction $M'$ belongs to the image of $\Phi$, say $M'=\Phi(F')$.
 Summarizing we obtain an exact sequence